ss-kitller/linkedIn_scraping/README.md

   - Navigating the page, clicking on elements, filling 'username / password' fields, changing pages dynamically
   - Problem Solving and handling probable errors related to scraping.
   - LinkedIn strict laws about scraping :)

+#### Note:
+This project is for educational purposes only and should not be used for commercial purposes or to violate any website's terms of service